yjliu212/yjliu212/README.md

 - **[Stress-concentration-and-wellbore-breakout](https://github.com/yjliu212/Stress-concentration-and-wellbore-breakout):** Analyzes stress concentration around wellbores and the potential for breakout scenarios.

 - **[Stress-concentration---3D](https://github.com/yjliu212/Stress-concentration---3D):** Visualizes stress concentration around wellbores in a 3D context.

+**Fun Stuff**
+- **[Snap2PDF](https://www.snap2pdf.net):** A web app that transforms photos of documents into searchable PDFs.
+Built with a focus on accessibility and simplicity, Snap2PDF is perfect for organizing and digitizing your paperwork.
+[Repository](https://github.com/yjliu212/snap2pdf)

 ## Connect with Me